freakonometrics/floods/README.md

 # Insurance against Natural Catastrophes

-Here some additional maps, for our [Insurance against Natural Catastrophes:Balancing Actuarial Fairness and Social Solidarity](https://www.palgrave.com/gp/journal/41288) paper, written with Laurence Barry and Molly James, and published in the [Geneva Papers on Risk and Insurance](https://www.palgrave.com/gp/journal/41288).
+Here some additional maps, for the paper [Insurance against Natural Catastrophes:Balancing Actuarial Fairness and Social Solidarity](https://www.palgrave.com/gp/journal/41288), written by Arthur Charpentier, Laurence Barry and Molly James, and published in the [Geneva Papers on Risk and Insurance](https://www.palgrave.com/gp/journal/41288).

 ## Var